The Motion Picture Association of America (MPAA) assigns ratings to films to ensure that they are suitable for specific audiences.

 Why Children Should Avoid Seeing an R-Rated Film Without a Parent or Guardian

-If you are under the age of 17 or 18 in most states, you must have an adult (typically a parent or guardian) with you to see an R-rated film at a theater.
+If you are under 17 or 18 in most states, you must have an adult (typically a parent or guardian) with you to see an R-rated film at a theater.

 In most states, minors under the age of 17 are not permitted to see R-rated films at the theater without being accompanied by an adult.
 This rule is usually strictly enforced, so theatre employees may take someone’s picture and ask for identification if they suspect that person is not old enough to watch the film.

-To avoid getting kicked out of the theater or causing a scene for yourself, or exposing yourself to harmful content, it is best to steer clear of R-rated movies unless permitted to see them.
+To avoid getting kicked out of the theater, causing a scene, or exposing yourself to harmful content, it is best to steer clear of R-rated movies unless permitted to see them.

 Why Parents Shouldn’t Allow Their Kids to Watch R-rated Films Before 18